Wikia/app/docker/devbox/README.md

     ```sh
     ssh -o ServerAliveInterval=20 -R 9000:localhost:9000 dev-<devboxname>-18
     ```
+2. When mapping the paths is PhpStorm, please keep in mind that use should use `/usr/wikia/slot1/current/` as the remote path instead of the path on your devbox.
+That is the path that sources are mounted at in the docker container.
-2. Enable the `Listen for debug connections` button in PhpStorm
+3. Enable the `Listen for debug connections` button in PhpStorm
-3. Add `XDEBUG_SESSION_START=1` query parameter to the request
+4. Add `XDEBUG_SESSION_START=1` query parameter to the request

 ### Rebuilding docker images